bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 **Guard these values closely.** The `client_id` and `client_secret` will never change; `access_token`s do not expire based on time and cannot be manually invalidated.
 It's best practice to limit each account's [OAuth scope](#oauth-scopes) to only the privileges needed to complete that app or user's designated tasks.
 Create separate API accounts for each app, store API user, and/or function.

 <!-- theme: info -->
-> Although the **client ID** value uniquely identifies the app or user making a request, you don't need to pass it in the header of each API request.
+> Although the **client ID** value uniquely identifies the app or user making a request, you [no longer need to pass it in the header](https://developer.bigcommerce.com/changelog#posts/o-auth-client-id-is-no-longer-required-for-requests-to-api-bigcommerce-com) of each API request.

 ## Store API accounts